-The Berlin Brothersvalley School District is an equal opportunity educational institution and will not discriminate on the basis of race, color, national origin, sex and handicap in its activities, programs, or employment practices as required by Title VI, Title IX and Section 504.
+The Berlin Brothersvalley School District is an equal opportunity educational institution and will not discriminate on the basis of race, color, national origin, sex and handicap in its activities, programs, or employment practices as required by Title VI, Title IX and Sections 504.

-For information regarding civil rights or grievance procedures, contact the Superintendent, Title IX and Section 504 Coordinator at 1025 Main Street, Berlin, PA 15530 (267-4621).
-For accessibility and use of building by handicapped persons, contact the Superintendent, Support Coordinator (267-4621).
-(Adopted May 2, 1991 - Berlin Brothersvalley School District Board of Directors)
+For information regarding civil rights or grievance procedures, contact Dr. David Reeder, Title IX and Section 504 Coordinator at 1025 East Main Street, Berlin PA 15530 (814-267-4621).
+For accessibility and use of building by handicapped persons, contact Dr. David Reeder, Support Coordinator (814-267-4621).

+Adopted May 2, 1991 - Berlin Brothersvalley School District Board of Directors